 Students Participating in a Co-op, Internship Program or Experiential Learning Position

-Students actively engaged in experiential learning opportunities such as co-op rotations, internships, apprenticeships, clinicals, fellowships, field work, practicums, student teaching, undergraduate research, or study abroad during a given term are ineligible for Student Employment positions within that same term.
+Students actively engaged in experiential learning opportunities such as co-op rotations, internships, apprenticeships, clinicals, fellowships, field work, practicums, student teaching, undergraduate research, or study abroad during a given term may be ineligible for Student Employment positions within that same term.
+We review each situation individually to verify that students are not being paid by the University through multiple channels simultaneously.

 Non-Pitt Students